MicroEJ/docs/PlatformDeveloperGuide/uiSimulation.rst

 Graphical engine is using two dedicated heaps: for the images (see :ref:`section_image_loader_memory` ) and the external fonts (see :ref:`section_font_loader_memory`).
 Front panel simulates partly simulates the heaps usage.

-* Images heap: Front Panel simulates the heap usage when the application is creating a ``BufferedImage``, when it loads and decodes an image (PNG, BMP etc.), when it converts an image in MicroEJ format in another MicroEJ format.
+* Images heap: Front Panel simulates the heap usage when the application is creating a `BufferedImage <https://repository.microej.com/javadoc/microej_5.x/apis/ej/microui/display/BufferedImage.html#>`_, when it loads and decodes an image (PNG, BMP etc.), when it converts an image in MicroEJ format in another MicroEJ format.
 However it does not simulate the external image copy in heap.
 * External fonts heap: Front Panel does not simulate this heap.
 There is no limitation (rendering limitation, see :ref:`section_font_loader_memory`) when application is using a font which is located outside CPU addresses ranges.

 Image Decoders